 Talk about LGBTQ celebrities, and find some examples of famous healthy relationships to share with them.
-Your child being aware of same sex couples in long term relationships may help them to see that they, too, can look forward to a healthy, loving relationship in future.
+Your child’s awareness of same-sex couples in long-term relationships may help them to see that they, too, can look forward to a healthy, loving relationship in the future.

 It is particularly important to speak to your child’s school if you have any concerns about bullying occurring as a result of your child’s identity.
 Schools should take a zero-tolerance attitude towards bullying of any kind, including that based on homophobia, transphobia, or prejudice.